dji-sdk/Payload-SDK/README.md

 ## Latest Release

-PSDK 3.5.0 was released on 18 May 2023.
-This version of Payload SDK mainly add support for M350 RTK, also add some new features support and fixed some bugs.
+PSDK 3.6.0 was released on 18 Sep 2023.
+This version of Payload SDK mainly add some new features support and fixed some bugs.
 Please refer to the release notes for detailed changes list.

+* Added support for multi-language display in HMS management.
+* Added support for PSDK Non-RC flight.
+* Added support for aircraft version number retrieval.
+* Added support for RTCM data subscription.
+* Added support for cloud-based custom small data communication on Matrice 30/30T PSDK.
+* Added Support for Matrice 30/30T PSDK speaker cloud integration.
-* Added support for new drone model Matrice 350 RTK
+* Added support for custom widgets wayline actions on Matrice 30/30T and Mavic 3E/3T aircraft.
-* Matrice 300 RTK added support for DJI RC Plus
+* Added support for grayscale image retrieval on M350 RTK.
+* Added support for time synchronization on M300 RTK and Matrice 30/30T.
+* Added support for third-party firmware upgrades through M350 RTK E-Port.
-* Added support for downloading media files in pieces on all drone models
+* Added support for SDK interconnection on Mavic 3E/3T.
-* Added support for Osal get random number callback interface on all drone model
+* Added support for hotspot orbit function on Mavic 3E/3T.
+* Added support for expanded camera and gimbal management interfaces.
+* Fixed issue with the 500m altitude limit for flight control across all models.
+* Fixed issue with incomplete small data transmission on specific models.
-* Fixed issue with the black screen problem when uses third-party camera to playback video on M300 RTK and DJI smart controller screen combination
+* Fixed issue with H20 I-frame retrieval on M300 RTK.
+* Fixed issue with occasional custom widget display failure in DJI Pilot.
-* Fixed issue with failure of subscribing L1 camera code stream on M300 RTK
+* Fixed issues with multiple live stream retrieval on Matrice 30/30T.
-* Fixed issue with failure of subscribing main camera code stream in dual control mode on M300 RTK
+* Fixed issues with camera mode retrieval on Matrice 30/30T.
-* Fixed issue with local upgrade function of RTOS platform on Mavic 3E/3T
+* Fixed issues with camera focal length value retrieval on Matrice 30/30T.
-* Fixed issue with the initialization failure of using PSDK Payload device and millimeter wave radar on M300 RTK
+* Fixed issue with X-Port failed to self-check when both X-Port and SkyPort V2 were equipped on M300 RTK.
-* Fixed issue with custom HMS function on M300 RTK and X-Port combination
-* Fixed issue with invalid TTS option of speaker widget on M300 RTK
+* Fixed issue with gimbal angle subscription data mismatching App display on M300 RTK.
-* Fixed issue with downloading file list with high probability of failure when the camera photos are over 400 on M300 RTK
+* Fixed issue with flight control feature initialization failure on specific models after multiple calls.
-* Fixed some of the memory leaks
+* Fixed compatibility issues with initialization failures on some HiSilicon platforms.
+* Optimized PSDK startup delays in single UART mode.
+* Optimized slow media file download speeds for Mavic 3E/3T on ethernet links.

 ## License

 Payload SDK codebase is MIT-licensed.
 Please refer to the LICENSE file for detailed information.

-## Contributing

-Please read the following guidelines before starting work on a pull request.

-#### Summary of the guidelines:

-* One pull request per issue;
-* Choose the right base branch;
-* Clean up "oops" commits before submitting;
-* Follow the coding style by "doc/dji_sdk_code_style"

 ## Support